Kostr/i2c_over_ipmi/README.md

-This program is intendend to provide `i2cdump` similar output for the devices under I2C busses of the BMC controller from the main CPU:
+Set of utilities to work with the devices under I2C busses of the BMC controller from the main CPU:
 ```
 CPU <---------> BMC ----- I2C0
     inband ipmi      |